cim-irp/Enhancing-Instance-Segmentation-in-Low-Light-Environment/README.md

 - Mainly focused on the low-light environment.
 - Generalized for real-time application using the domain adaptation techniques.

+**Methodology**

+The type of Domain Adaptation used is semi-supervised.
+The techniques used are Adversarial training and Image-to-image translation.
+The fine-tuning techniques adapted are:
+- Data Augmentation
+- Pixel Normalization
+- Backbone Tuning
+- Increasing the Learning Rate
+- Reducing the Weight Decay

 **Results**

 The inference of the model in ideal case is shown below.